 Now let's see where SVG and other cut files for machines can be sold!

 First up, Etsy because as you already know, this is where I sell mine and where I see there to be the most potential.
-I am not affiliated with Etsy, even though I should be but this is a pure honest, no strings attached opinion.
+I am not affiliated with Etsy (even though I should be) so this is a pure, honest, no-strings-attached opinion.

 Etsy is where all the DIYers live.
 It's where your customer is also selling their products such as t-shirts, decals, decor, whatever it may be.
 This is where you may currently be also!
 If you have an Etsy shop already, why not add digital cut files to it?
 Or if you prefer to not overlap the two shops you can make an entire new shop just for the cut files.

-Etsy has over 35.8 million active buyers as I mentioned in my article last week in The Quick Way to Passive Income so this one definitely cannot be overlooked and is also why its number one on the list.
+Etsy has over 35.8 million active buyers as I mentioned in my article The Quick Way to Passive Income.
+This cannot be overlooked, so it's number one on my list.

-However they do occasionally increase their fees sometimes as they did in 2018.
+However Etsy does occasionally increase their fees sometimes as they did in 2018.
 For this purpose I had to raise my shop prices just to make it worth my time.
-Really frustrating but anyone who sells on Etsy is at their mercy as far as changes like these go.
+It's really frustrating, but anyone who sells on Etsy is at their mercy as far as changes like these go.